 2. Story and Content

-Make sure your landing page contains an interesting, engaging, believable story told by someone your audience can relate to and appreciate.
+Speaking of stories, make sure your landing page contains an interesting, engaging, believable story told by someone your audience can relate to and appreciate.

 After all, you’re asking them to spend their valuable time reading your pitch… you owe them a good narrative.
 Plus, a compelling story will move them smoothly along to the purchasing decision.